vkhazin/multicloud-courseware/README.md

 * Compare Containers to Virtual Machines
 * Author a Dockerfile
 * Build Image and Run Container
-* Kubernetes as Container Platform
+* Kubernetes as a Container Platform
 * Author and deploy a pod

 ### Kubernetes Monitoring